Gold Prices, Silver Prices and Exchange Rates

 Pounds Sterling or Dollars?

-Because we are based in the UK, and most of our customers are also UK based, we tend to quote all our gold prices in British pounds.
-Because of relative movements between currencies as discussed above, particularly over medium or long periods of time, we often get enquiries from people about why our prices are higher now than they were previously when gold has moved down or vice versa.
-The answer almost always lies in the fact that the enquirer has been looking at gold in dollars per ounce, and we are quoting in pounds per ounce.
+Because we are based in the UK, and most of our customers are also UK based, we tend to quote all of our prices in British pounds.
+Because of relative movements between currencies as discussed above, particularly over medium or long periods of time, we often get enquiries from people about why our prices are higher now than they were previously when the precious metal price has moved down or vice versa.
+The answer almost always lies in the fact that the enquirer has been looking at precious metal prices in dollars per ounce, and we are quoting in pounds per ounce.
 It can become quite frustrating trying to explain this to some people.
 I have heard members of our staff repeatedly trying to explain to British customers that we quote prices in British pounds not US dollars.
 Incredibly, some (British) customers want us to convert our quoted price into US dollars!

 For American customers, we are quite happy to convert our prices into dollars.
 Just as, for our Eurozone customers, we are also quite happy to convert into euros.
 We operate bank accounts in all three currencies, but our main account is in sterling.
 Because of extra administrative costs, banking costs, and foreign exchange costs, our non-sterling prices will be less favourable than our sterling ones.

 Up, Down, and the Same